Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health & Care

-The American Bulldog is generally a healthy breed, but it’s important to keep up with regular veterinary exams and preventative care to avoid issues in the future.
+The American Bulldog is generally a healthy breed, but it’s important to keep up with regular veterinary exams and preventative care to prevent health issues in the future.
 American Bulldogs are prone to joint problems, particularly in the hip and elbow, and they can get skin conditions with their skin folds.
-These dogs are also susceptible to genetic diseases, which is why it’s vital to work with a reputable breeder.
+They are also susceptible to genetic diseases, which is why it’s vital to work with a reputable breeder.

 Grooming

-American Bulldogs are fairly easy to groom.
+American Bulldogs are relatively easy to groom.
 They don’t require baths often unless they get dirty playing outside, and their short coats are easy to maintain.
-You may need to pay some attention to skin folds, which can have moisture that harbors bacteria and cause irritation.
+You must inspect and clean their skin folds, which can harbor bacteria and cause irritation.
 Bulldogs also need their nails trimmed and their ears cleaned regularly.

 american bulldog being given a bath